 Emotional Support Animal Disability & Verification Form Completed (Emotional Support Animal only) Yes Date:

 Animal's Name

 Animal Type Cat Dog

 Is the Animal required because of a disability?
 Circle One: Yes No

 (Service Animal Only)

 What work or task is the Animal trained to do?

 (Emotional Support Animal Only)

 What assistance does the Animal provide?

 Type of Animal and Breed

 Description of the Animal

 (photo must be attached)

 Is the Assistance or Service Animal current on veterinary health recommendations including heart worm prevention, flea/tick prevention and vaccinations?
 Circle One: Yes No

 Has the Assistance or Service Animal ever been aggressive or bitten a person?
 Circle One: Yes No

-If yes, explain:
+If yes , expla in:

-Name Address Phone Number Relationship to student Star · = at I have read, understand, and will abide by the Community nsibilities, and other requirements contained in Assistance or of n staf will ny Assistance/Service Anin f, Housing staff, Facilities S be living with an animal as Residence Life to disclose to others impacted by the presence e.g., Associate Vice President of Enrichment and Engagement, and potential and/or actual roommate(s)/neighbor(s)) that accommodation.
-I understand that this information will be a for the presence of the Assistance/Service Animal and/or resc lving any potential issues ociated with the presence of the animal.
-I fur oth ther recognize that the prers visiting or residing in Ca nce of the Assistance/Service Animal may be notified by ous Housing and agree that staff may acknowledge the n that under certain circumstances Assistance/Service I fur othe pres Anir ther recognize that the prers visiting or residing in Casence of the animal and ex nce of the Assistance/Service Animal may be notified by ous Housing and agree that staff may acknowledge the n that under certain circumstances Assistance/Service I fur othe pres Anii ther recognize that the prers visiting or residing in Casence of the animal and exmals are permitted for per nce of the Assistance/Service Animal may be notified by bus Housing and agree that staff may acknowledge the n that under certain circumstances Assistance/Service s with disabilities.
+Name Address Phone Number Relationship to student Star • that I have read, understand, and will abide by the Community onsibilities, and other requirements contained in Assistance or of m staf will ny Assistance/Service Anim f, Housing staff, Facilities S be living with an animal as o Residence Life to disclose to others impacted by the presence I (e.g., Associate Vice President of Enrichment and Engagement of Enrichment of Enrichm ··· ssociated with the presence of the animal. resconding for the second resconding for the seconding for the sec olving any potential issues ther recognize that the prers visiting or residing in C sence of the Assistance/Service Animal may be notified by inpus Housing and agree that staff may acknowledge the lain that under certain circumstances Assistance/Service I fur othe pres olving any potential issues ther recognize that the preers visiting or residing in Coence of the animal and ex sence of the Assistance/Service Animal may be notified by inpus Housing and agree that staff may acknowledge the lain that under certain circumstances Assistance/Service I fur other press Anir ther recognize that the prers visiting or residing in Canada and expense are permitted for per sence of the Assistance/Service Animal may be notified by inpus Housing and agree that staff may acknowledge the lain that under certain circumstances Assistance/Service ons with disabilities.